In a city that is steeped with history and bursting with culture, 17Hundred90 Inn stands out as one of the…

-Walking, hiking and biking in the parks are favorite outdoor activities.
-Paddle boarding and kayaking in the three rivers or the backwaters are a good way to get close to nature.
-Sailing and boat trips and championship golf courses will add fresh air and beautiful scenery to the city experience.
+Walking, hiking, and biking in the parks are favorite outdoor activities.
+Paddleboarding and kayaking in the three rivers or the backwaters are excellent ways to get close to nature.
+Sailing, boat trips, and championship golf courses will add fresh air and beautiful scenery to the city experience.

 Choosing your accommodations will be part of the fun of planning your Savannah honeymoon, since there are so many options, each more intriguing than the last.
 Hotels and motels to suit all budgets and tastes, historic inns, B and B’s, RV and camping sites, and even haunted hotels – whichever you choose, you’ll leave with unforgettable memories of Southern hospitality.

-- WEATHER: The climate is classified as humid sub-tropical with long, hot and humid summers and short and mild winters.
+The climate is classified as humid subtropical with long, hot, and humid summers and short and mild winters.
 Spring and fall weather is pleasant and comfortable to be outdoors.

-- WHEN TO GO: The best time to visit is in the early spring, from March to June, when the magnolia and honeysuckle are in full bloom.
-July and August are peak season, and it does get crowded.
+The best time to visit is in the early spring, from March to June when the magnolia and honeysuckle are in full bloom and the wonderful fragrance permeates the city.
+July and August represent the peak season, and it does get crowded.
 The weather is pleasant from September to November and the crowds are gone.